 Share the knowledge!
 Big corporate groups should publish their experiments as it would lead to more know-how in the RM community.
 What can smaller hotels and properties learn from these market leaders in field experimentation?

-Build a tool.
+Impact Analysis.
 This would mean you could validate an RMS affordably and perhaps one data scientist, instead of Hilton’s team of nine - five data scientists, three IT guys and a project lead.

 There are challenges but it’s more than possible.